alxmrs/xarray-sql/README.md

 df.head()
 ```

-To put it succinctly, we "pivot" Xarray Datasets so we can treat them like
+Succinctly, we "pivot" Xarray Datasets to treat them like
 tables so we can run SQL queries against them.

 ## Why build this?